frebib/the-kuruma-sutra/5-pacific-standard.md

 ## Finale
 **Last confirmed to be working: 27/07/2017**

+> **Tip:** Voice chat is very useful for this heist!
+There is many spots where people need to co-ordinate as much of this heist is time critical!

 This strategy requires two people have purchased Apartment 4, Las Lagunas Blvd.
 This costs $126,000, which can be mostly earned by doing the setup missions preceeding this heist.
 It is a medium end appartment with a 6 car garage.
 Due to specific bugs used by this method, it needs to be completed without quick restarting.
 Quick restarting at any point except where mentioned will cause you to lose the vehicles set up earlier in the heist.
 The guide below is split into two parts.
 The first, where you use bugs to set up vehicles to be used later, and the second where you actually play the heist.